goallabuci/goallabuci.github.io/index.md

 %}

 {% capture text %}
 Inspired by the success of Stochastic Gradient Descent in training neural networks, the group has focused on non-convex optimization.
-Using techniques from dynamical systems, we are able to show that Gradient Descent and other first order methods [avoid strict saddle points](https://arxiv.org/abs/1710.07406).
+Using techniques from dynamical systems, we are able to show that Gradient Descent and other first order methods with constant stepsize [avoid strict saddle points](https://arxiv.org/abs/1710.07406).
+We extend these results for [multiplicative weights update (polytope constraints)](https://arxiv.org/abs/1810.05355) and [time varying stepsizes](https://arxiv.org/abs/1906.07772).
 {:.center}
 {% endcapture %}
 {%